seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-3.md

 #### Steps:

-1. Go to Azure portal.
+1. Login to Azure portal if you have logged out.

 2. Please search for SQL servers on the search box of the home page and then select SQL server from the list.

-3. Please select the SQL Server which you created on the previous exercise (in this example it would be **contososerve**).
+3. Please select the SQL Server which you created in previous exercise (in this example it would be **contososerve**).

 4. Please go to SQL databases under settings and select **adventureworkscontoso** database from the list.